Add style to your formal attire with these jackets - Amazon-fp News , Firstpost

 Superior quality material

 This formal jacket will definitely make you stand out in a crowd.
 It is made of a good quality mix material of polyester and viscose.
-The material is absolutely comfortable, soft, and silky.
+The material is absolutely comfortable, soft and silky.
 The breathable cloth has a smart slim fit look that is tighter than a regular fit for better shape.
-Shaftesbury London Men’s Slim-Fit Jacket will give you a handsome look when paired with black formal pants.
+Shaftesbury London Men’s Slim Fit Jacket will give you a handsome look when paired with a black formal pant.
 It is available in several flexible sizes and it can also absorb sweat.

 Overall classy look